List of unconstructed state highways in California: State Route 118

+State Route 125

 The portion of State Route 125 north of SR 52 in Santee is unconstructed, ending at a proposed eastern extension of SR 56 near Poway.

+State Route 128

 The easternmost 10.4-mile (16.7 km) portion of State Route 128 is unconstructed, connecting I-505 near Winters (the current end) with SR 113 near Davis.
 The 2002 Traversable Highways Report indicates that this segment will be considered for assumption of maintenance after a two-mile section of Russell Boulevard just east of I-505 is reconstructed.
 Yolo County will improve the roadway as funds permit.
 However, it is unclear if this ever happened.

+State Route 130

-A section of State Route 130 is unconstructed, stretching 24.8 miles from the present end at the Stanislaus County Line east to SR 33 near Patterson.
+A section of State Route 130 is unconstructed, stretching from the present end at Mount Hamilton to SR 33 near Patterson.
 A traversable route is along San Antonio Valley Road, Del Puerto Canyon Road, and Sperry Avenue.
+The County of Santa Clara has posted SR 130 markers along the traversable route within its borders, despite this segment not being maintained by Caltrans.

 A proposed freeway path west of San Antonio Valley Road bypassing Mount Hamilton from either to the north toward State Route 237 or to the south toward San Jose's Evergreen district to I-5 was planned but feasibility of the project came into question, however, as constructing a freeway over the Diablo Range near three of its highest peaks (Mount Hamilton included) and across the Calaveras Fault would have been very difficult.
 The project also faced stiff opposition from taxpayers, environmentalists, residents of the area looking to preserve their area's local charm, and the Lick Observatory.
 (A freeway through the mountains near the observatory would render it useless due to light pollution.)
 The freeway plan was quietly abandoned as a result in 2006.

-For unknown reasons, State Route 133 was erroneously listed as unconstructed until it was corrected as not being a freeway in 1999.
-It was still listed in the 2002 report.

-State Route 138 had an unconstructed section along Ridge Route Road and Elizabeth Lake Road to State Route 14; current routing east of Ridge Route Road to SR 14 was SR 48.
-In 1965, SR 138 was rerouted along a section of SR 48 from Ridge Route Road to 170th Street West because of constructability issues, removing one unconstructed portion.
-In 1996, SR 138 was rerouted along another section of SR 48 from 170th Street west to SR 14, removing the remainder of the unconstructed portion.